Want the perfect workout program?

 Note: The only movements in this exercise are at the shoulder and wrist joints; your elbows shouldn’t move.

 You can do low to high flys with a cable machine, dumbbells, or resistance bands.
-This exercise is perfect to work the upper chest due to the angle of the path your arms will travel in.
+This exercise is perfect for working the upper chest due to the angle of the path your arms will travel in.
 Using the cables, you’ll be able to put constant tension on the upper chest muscle fibers throughout the range of motion.

 Note: Hold the squeeze at the top for 1-2 seconds.
 Get an extra chest contraction and add a range of motion by crossing over your hands at the top of the motion.